 Overactive bladder symptoms can be caused by a number of other conditions, including:

 - Any condition that affects the nervous system can cause problems.
 Stroke, Multiple Sclerosis, Parkinson’s Disease and Alzheimer’s are all possible causes.
-Some of these conditions can also cause problems getting around so that people affected may not be able to get to the toilet quickly enough.
+Some of these conditions can also cause issues with getting around so that people affected may not be able to get to the toilet quickly enough

 The urgent need to use the toilet or not being able to hold on can be a real problem for millions of people of all ages.
 If you have an overactive bladder, you are certainly not alone.

 It is never too late to get help with your bladder problems.